 Birdie’s daughter is turning thirteen, an age when bad things happen to girls, but Birdie has a plan.
-All she needs is an RV, a pot-holder loom and six thousand dollars, cash.
+All she needs is an RV and six thousand dollars, cash.

-“Destroyed Flowers Everywhere” (Fourteen Hills – May 2015 and featured online at The Writer’s Bloc – Sept.
-2015; Winner of Wilner Short Story Award, judged by Kirsten Valdez Quade; Fourteen Hills Pushcart Prize Nominee)
+- “Destroyed Flowers Everywhere” (Fourteen Hills – May 2015, Pushcart Prize nominee; Winner of Wilner Short Story Award, judged by Kirsten Valdez Quade)